anthonym00/4910_Capstone/README.md

 ** At this point all devices can communicate with each other and can access the internet **

-## Install and Config Database Server
+## Install and Configure the Database Server
 I chose to use mySQL as the dtabase server as it is compatible with wordpress (mentioned in [website] section ) and also found it easier to debug any issues if I used a DBMS that I'm familiar with